t83714/fractal-component/docs/Introduction/BeginnerTutorial.md

 ```
 Then, the actual action dispatch namespace node would be `ExampleApp/GifPair` in the `Namespace Tree`.

 If the `relativeDispatchPath` is specified as `../../../*`, the action is a `multicast` action.
 For `multicast` actions, all lower levels namespace nodes will receive the actions. i.e. `multicast` actions will always be sent `down` the `Namespace Tree`.
-In this case, Container A & Container B will receive the `multicast` action.
+In this case, Container A & Container B will receive the `multicast` action as they are lower level nodes of dispatch point `ExampleApp/GifPair`.
+Container C won't receive the actions.

+There are two ways to dispatch namespaced actions in component:
+- In component namespaced `saga`, you will need to `yield` a `take` `effect`.
+See [AppContainer / ManageableComponentOptions / saga / take](/docs/api/AppContainer.md#manageablecomponentoptions)
+- Outside `saga`, you can call [dispatch](/docs/api/ComponentManager.md#dispatch) method of `ComponentManager`.